 If you see a blue checkmark next to the name of a Wi-Fi network, your iPhone is connected to that network.

-To turn your iPhone back on, press and hold the power button until the Apple logo appears on the screen and then let go.
-Open the App Store again — if it works, problem solved.
+To turn your iPhone back on, press and hold the power or side button until the Apple logo appears on the screen.
+Open the App Store again to see if it’s working.

 Now that you’re signed out, it’s time to sign back in.
-To sign back in, tap the Sign In button and then enter your Apple ID and password.
+Tap the Sign In button and enter your Apple ID and password.

 I won’t get too technical here, but suffice to say that your iPhone uses multiple ports to connect to the internet.
 According to the official Apple list of ports they use, port 80 and 443 are the two ports they use for connecting to the App Store and iTunes.
 If one of these ports is blocked, the App Store may not load.